 Heating oil is a low-viscosity liquid produced from refining crude oil, which is used almost exclusively for heating residential and commercial buildings.
 The demand for heating oil rises as the temperature drops during the winter, which makes it a highly seasonal commodity.
 Trading on some futures exchanges, heating oil provides opportunities for speculation and hedging.
-But what is a heating oil futures strategy?
+But what is a heating oil futures trading strategy?

 A heating oil futures strategy refers to the methodologies and techniques you can use to profitably trade heating oil futures contracts.
 Heating oil futures refer to a financial derivative product that represents a contract to buy or sell a specified quantity of heating oil on a future date, at a pre-agreed price.
 The contract trades on ICE Futures Europe and CME.
 A good heating oil futures strategy would include technical and fundamental analyses of the heating futures market, as well as risk management methods.